Robust Graph Contrastive Learning with Information Restoration: Related Works

 \subsection{Graph Structural Attack}

 Graph-based machine learning models have been shown to be vulnerable to structural attacks.
-Nettack~\cite{Nettack} was the first targeted attack on GNNs that manipulated both on node attribute matrix and adjacency matrix.
 Mettack~\cite{Mettack} formulated the global structural poisoning attacks on GNNs as a bi-level optimization problem and leveraged a meta-learning framework to solve it.
-BinarizedAttack~\cite{BinarizedAttack} simplified graph poisoning attacks against the graph-based anomaly detection to a one-level optimization problem and optimize it by mimicking the training of the binary neural network.
-HRAT~\cite{HRAT} proposed a heuristic optimization model integrated with reinforcement learning to optimize the structural attacks against Android Malware Detection.
 CLGA~\cite{CLGA} deployed GCA~\cite{GCA} as the surrogate model and formulated graph structural attacks as a bi-level optimization problem to degenerate the performance of GCL models through poisoning.
-In this paper, we choose two typical graph structural attacks Mettack and CLGA as our graph attackers to simulate real-world attacking scenarios.
+There are other structural attacks against graph-based machine learning models~\cite{BinarizedAttack, HRAT, TopologyAttack, bojchevski2019adversarial} such as graph anomaly detection, malware detection, random walks, etc.